-We also purchase steel coils and plates for our welded pipe operations in South America (Colombia, Brazil and Argentina) principally from Usiminas and Gerdau in Brazil, from Ternium Argentina S.A., or Ternium Argentina, a subsidiary of Ternium S.A. in Argentina, and from Ternium's facilities in Mexico.
-In addition, in Brazil we also source plates and coils from international suppliers when not produced domestically.
+We also purchase steel coils and plates for our welded pipe operations in South America (Colombia, Brazil and Argentina) principally from Usiminas and Gerdau S.A. ("Gerdau") in Brazil, from Temium Argentina S.A. ("Temium Argentina"), a subsidiary of Temium in Argentina, and from Temium's facilities in Mexico.
+In addition, in Brazil we also source plates and coils from international suppliers when not produced domestically, for example, we purchased carbon steel to the supplier Voestalpine Grobblech GmbH to manufacture line pipes and buckle arrestors for Belayim Petroleum Co.
+(Petrobel)'s Zohr gas field project in Egypt.